olivere/elastic/README.md

 to rewrite your application big time.
 More often than not it's renaming APIs and adding/removing features so that Elastic is in sync with Elasticsearch.

-Elastic has been used in production with the following Elasticsearch versions:
-0.90, 1.0-1.7, and 2.0-2.4.1.
-Furthermore, we use [Travis CI](https://travis-ci.org/)
-to test Elastic with the most recent versions of Elasticsearch and Go.
+Elastic has been used in production starting with Elasticsearch 0.90 up to recent 6.x versions.
+Furthermore, we use [Travis CI](https://travis-ci.org/) to test Elastic with the most recent versions of Elasticsearch and Go.
 See the [.travis.yml](https://github.com/olivere/elastic/blob/master/.travis.yml)
 file for the exact matrix and [Travis](https://travis-ci.org/olivere/elastic)